Quick Answer: What Is Product Discovery Before Development?

 Discovery does not magically make software cheaper.
 It makes the scope clearer, which makes the estimate more honest.
 Better estimates come from knowing the number of user roles, screens, workflows, integrations, data models, reports, permissions, environments, and validation steps required for the first release.

 Without discovery, teams often estimate from a feature list.
 That misses the complexity behind the features.
 A simple notification can require user preferences, templates, delivery retries, audit logs, localization, admin controls, and compliance review.
 A simple dashboard can require data cleanup, permission rules, aggregation logic, and performance work.
+For budget planning after discovery, compare assumptions against a custom software development cost breakdown before locking the roadmap.

 Discovery turns those hidden details into visible planning inputs.
 If the first release is still broad, the team can use a custom software cost estimator to compare scope scenarios before locking the roadmap.